 Villas in Majorca

-Majorca boasts a full selection of self-catering villas, replete with swimming pools, BBQs and views overlooking the sparkling Mediterranean Sea or rugged Majorcan mountains.
+Majorca boasts a full selection of self-catering villas with swimming pools, BBQs and views overlooking the sparkling Mediterranean Sea or rugged Majorcan mountains.
 Stay in the electric main town of Palma de Majorca if nightlife and bustling beaches are your thing.
-Find a villa in northeast Majorca for the island's most beautiful beaches in a wonderfully tranquil environment.
-Or why not look inland for a truly authentic holiday experience in one of Mallorca’s medieval towns such as Soller or Alaro?Villas for a memorable holiday
+Find a villa for rent in Majorca for the island's most beautiful beaches in a wonderfully tranquil environment.
+Or why not look inland for a truly authentic holiday experience in one of Mallorca’s medieval towns, such as Soller or Alaro?

 Lounge by the pool under the gentle shade of a palm tree, with a deliciously refreshing drink in one hand and a good book in the other, feel the warm breeze caress your skin and marvel at the marvellous Majorcan vistas!

 Travellers and activities

-Just two hours by plane from northern Europe and a beach holiday season that lasts 6 months, Majorca is a hugely popular holiday destination for families.
-The main draw is the fine beaches in conjunction with the highly-developed infrastructure and extremely palatable prices.
-But it is not just about long days spent with a bucket and spade, as there are so many other family-friendly attractions on the island, such as the Palma de Majorca Aquarium, one of the biggest in Europe and home to the deepest shark tank anywhere on the continent!Majorca for cave exploration
+Just two hours by plane from Northern Europe and a beach holiday season that lasts 6 months, Majorca is a hugely popular holiday destination for families.
+The main draw is the fine beaches, the developed infrastructure and the extremely palatable prices.
+Book a villa in Majorca and enjoy the exotic destination.

-Majorca is the biggest island in Spain, so you need to come back again and again to see all of its wonderful sites!“
+Majorca is the biggest island in Spain, so you need to come back again and again to see all of its wonderful sites!

 Top 7 travel tips in Majorca